Smart WiFi Flood Lights: 2023 Buyer's Guide

 The Wrap UP

 Adding flood lights to the outside of your home can create both ambiance and utility.
-Doing so with WiFi enabled smart lights can be done for about the same price, and extends the versatility of that lighting so that you can control all of your outdoor lights at once, and even automated them for different situations.
+Doing so with WiFi enabled smart lights can be done for about the same price and extends the versatility of that lighting so that you can control all of your outdoor lights at once, and even automate them for different situations.

 Of the limited choices we have for non-camera WiFi flood lights, the best picks are to be found from one particular brand, Novostella.
 These lights are well built and are backed by a company with an established brand and customer good will.
 There are others around, but these tend to be cheap mass market products from re-badged sellers with no company presence at all.